mskelton/live-reload.nvim/README.md

 # live-reload.nvim

-Live reload Neovim plugins for easier development!
+Live reload Neovim plugins with ease!

-This plugin is very simple and works by clearing `package.loaded`
+This plugin is very simple and works by clearing keys from the `package.loaded` table so subsequent calls to require your plugin will not use the cached require.

 ## Installation